prncevince/r-shims/README.md

 # R Shims

-Inspired by a need to synchonize minor versions of R (`x.y`, e.g. `4.0` in `4.0.3`) across projects.
+Inspired by a need to synchronize minor versions of R (`x.y`, e.g. `4.0` in `4.0.3`) across projects.
 Conversation stemmed from below issue:
 - https://github.com/rstudio/renv/issues/254

 Does **not** handle installing R.